idleberg/atom-expose-commands/README.md

 await $nsis.showVersion();
 ```

-:warn: At this point only commands with alphanumeric characters and dashes are supported
+:warning: At this point only commands with alphanumeric characters and dashes are supported

 ## License